MarzDell/worldofrecipes/README.md

 - Spencer Barriball (spence_mentor) - For discussing ideas, providing help with project and any ideas related to the project.
     As well offering me help outside of mentor sessions if I will need anything or if i have an issue that I cannot solve by myself.
-- Slack app that whenever I needed help or tips I could check on app.
+- Slack app that whenever I needed help or tips, I could check on app.